Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests

-is asymptotically distributed according to the Kolmogorov distribution \cite{KolmogorovSmirnov1933SullaDE,Smirnov1939,Kolmogoroff1941ConfidenceLF,Smirnov1948TableFE,ksscipy}, the same is not true for our $t_{\rm{KS}}$ statistic, due to correlations among dimensions.
-Nevertheless, our results seem to suggest that the asymptotic distribution of $t_{\rm{KS}}$ for large $D$ (that means when the average is taken over many dimensions), has a reasonably universal behavior, translating into almost constant rejection lines (solid gray lines with different thickness) in the upper panels of Figure \ref{fig:cmog_metrics}.
+is asymptotically distributed according to the Kolmogorov distribution~\cite{KolmogorovSmirnov1933SullaDE,Smirnov1939,Kolmogoroff1941ConfidenceLF,Smirnov1948TableFE,ksscipy}, the~same is not true for our $t_{\rm{KS}}$ statistic due to correlations among dimensions.
+Nevertheless, our results seem to suggest that the asymptotic distribution of $t_{\rm{KS}}$ for large $D$ (that means when the average is taken over many dimensions) has a reasonably universal behavior, translating into almost constant rejection lines (solid gray lines with different thicknesses) in the upper panels of Figure~\ref{fig:cmog_metrics}.

-\item \textbf{Sliced Wasserstein Distance} \\ The SWD \cite{Rabin2011WassersteinBA,Bonneel2014} is a distsnce measure to compare two multidimensional distributions based on the 1D Wasserstein distance \cite{kantorovich1942translocation, wasserstein1969markov}.
-The latter distance between two univariate distributions is given as a function of their respective empirical distributions as
+\item \textbf{Sliced Wasserstein Distance} \\ The SWD~\cite{Rabin2011WassersteinBA,Bonneel2014} is a distance measure for comparing two multidimensional distributions based on the 1D Wasserstein distance~\cite{kantorovich1942translocation, wasserstein1969markov}.
+The~latter distance between two univariate distributions is given as a function of their respective empirical distributions as follows

-Intuitively, the difference between the WD and the KS test-statistic is that the latter considers the maximum distance, while the former is based on the integrated distance.
+Intuitively, the difference between the WD and the KS test statistic is that the latter considers the maximum distance, while the former is based on the integrated~distance.